 The KEY to a good short, short story

 The key is to use strong, actionable single words to knit a body of descriptive and action passages together to evoke emotion, forward action, plus intriguing and interesting conclusions.

-Flash fiction is so brief the end can at best trigger or create an emotional response in the reader or leave questions in their mind or possibilities.
+Flash fiction is so brief that the end can, at best, trigger, or create an emotional response in the reader, or leave questions in their mind, or possibilities.
 It is only meant to be a window of time or moment in the characters life, not the whole story.

 - Conflict=Action Taken.
 The action has immediate consequences for the character.
 It is not just a random sequence of unrelated events happening to the character.
 Especially in flash fiction.
 Limit words normally around 500.